 I have since changed policy a bit as the cutting edge scientists in my family educated me that for a woman to succeed in any meritocracy they had to be twice as good as the average male.
 It follows that an accepted paper by a woman has to be twice as good to have a chance of being worth reading as one by the average man.
 Similarly for professional choices.
 Even though I think of them as hesh in the interview I will give interview preference to a woman given a bunch of equivalent CVs or Resumes.

-I have recently begun to apply the same thinking to reading and rereading fiction.
+Applying the same thinking to reading and rereading fiction has been enlightening and fascinating.
 I mentally reassign a gender ambiguous name to the major characters and thinking of all as hesh.
 In the mandatory sex scenes some role reversals are needed but it is surprising how often they are not.
 It is amusing to think of a sex partner as trans occasionally.